 How to enroll

-Open Enrollment for coverage beginning in 2017 starts November 1, 2016 and ends January 31, 2017.
+Open Enrollment typically begins in November and ends January.
 Certain life events — like a new baby, a divorce or turning 26 — can qualify you for a special enrollment period, letting you enroll or make revisions at other times of the year.

 It can be hard to predict medical expenses for a given year.
 A good place to start is reviewing last year’s costs and activities.
 Did you visit the doctor often or less than you expected?
 Are you retiring or planning a surgery?